sern-handler/builder/README.md

 ## Usage

-Here's an example of how to use `@sern/option` to create options for the Discord API:
+Here's an example of how to use `@sern/option` to create a subcommandgroup structure for the Discord API:

 ```javascript
 import { str, name, description, NoValidator, Flags, subcommandgroup, subcommand } from '@sern/option';